Guides Cavalry: The War of Independence of 1857

 In March 1857, when the war of independence broke out, Lumsden was on a mission at Kandahar and Captain Henry Daly led the Guides to join the Delhi Field Force then besieging the ancient capital city.
-They left Hoti Mardan on 13 May and arrived at Delhi on 9 June after marching 580 miles in twenty-six days and fourteen hours in the searing Indian summer!
+They left Hoti Mardan on 13 May and arrived at Delhi on 9 June after marching 580 miles in twenty-six days and fourteen hours in the searing Indian summer temperatures.

 The moral effect of the arrival of the Guides in Delhi was perhaps in some measure greater even than the actual fighting strength thus brought into line.
 The fame of the march from the far distant frontier, the fine physique and martial bearing of soldiers drawn from warlike tribes new to the eyes of their British comrades, ... all tended to give the approach of the travel-stained Guides a high significance.
 An eye-witness recorded: They came in as firm and light as if they had marched but a single mile.

 The Guides went into action the same day and by evening, all of their officers had been killed or wounded.
 They continued to fight gallantly throughout the summer and took part in the final assault and capture of Delhi.
 By the time they returned home, they had suffered 350 casualties out of the 600 men who had set out in May.
 For their gallant conduct at Delhi, they were awarded the distinction of red piping on their tunic collars; an honour shared with the 60th Foot and the Sirmoor Battalion, who fought alongside them at Delhi.